NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/gitlab.md

 ### Configure DNS records

-You can now create DNS records for GitLab in the Cloudflare dashboard.
+You can now create DNS records for GitLab in the Khulnasoft dashboard.
 Remember, you will still need two records - one for the web application and one for SSH traffic.

 In the **DNS** tab, choose the website where you built your [Access policies](/cloudflare-one/policies/access/).
 Select **Add record** and select `CNAME` from type.
 In the **Name** field, input `gitlab`.
 In the **Target** field, input the ID of the Tunnel created followed by `cfargotunnel.com`.
 In this example, that value is: